 Crime

-Live updates: Tanner Horner’s defense begins case in Athena Strand murder trial Day 9
+Day 9 recap: Tanner Horner’s defense begins case in Athena Strand murder trial

-Defense attorneys have begun presenting their case Wednesday morning in the trial of Tanner Horner, who has pleaded guilty to killing 7-year-old Athena Strand.
+Defense attorneys began presenting their case Wednesday morning in the trial of Tanner Horner, who has pleaded guilty to killing 7-year-old Athena Strand.

-Horner’s mother may be one of the first witnesses as the defense tries to convince the jury that Horner should be sentenced to life in prison without parole instead of the death penalty.
-The defense case also will include testimony from psychiatric experts.
+Horner’s mother was one of the first witnesses to testify as the defense tries to convince the jury that Horner should be sentenced to life in prison without parole instead of the death penalty.
+The defense case also includes testimony from psychology experts.

 At the start of the prosecution’s case on April 7, Horner pleaded guilty to capital murder in the course of kidnapping.
 The jury will decide his punishment.